A fossil-free development

 Fossil-free pellet production

 The fossil-free iron and steel production starts in the mine.
-Within HYBRIT, tests are being carried out to develop the manufacturing of iron ore pellets by using non-fossil fuels instead of today’s fossil fuels.
-The goal of HYBRIT is to develop fossil-free pellets, which requires a change of heating technology in the refining process.
+Within HYBRIT, tests have been carried out to develop the manufacturing of iron ore pellets by using non-fossil fuels instead of today’s fossil fuels.
+The goal of HYBRIT has been to develop fossil-free pellets, which requires a change of heating technology in the refining process.

 Direct reduction with hydrogen

 HYBRIT is conducting trials on the direct reduction of iron ore pellets using hydrogen in our pilot plant in Luleå, Sweden.
 The trials will run during 2020-2024, starting with fossil-free hydrogen in spring 2021.
-The plant has a direct reduction shaft, where the reduction takes place, and a number of electrolyzers for the production of hydrogen using fossil-free electricity.
+The plant has a direct reduction shaft, where the reduction takes place, and two electrolyzers for the production of hydrogen using fossil-free electricity.

 In the HYBRIT process, the fossil-free hydrogen is central to reach the goal of a fossil free iron and steel production.
 In the plant, tests will be conducted on the best way to store underground in a cavern.
 Storing hydrogen provides an opportunity to stabilize the energy system and to secure a continuous and cost efficient supply of hydrogen to the reductionprocess.